JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** Yes

-Each night, you may select a player that you think will be killed by the wolves.
+Each night, you may select a player that you think will not survive the night.
 If you are right, your next vote during the day will count double.